INTEARnear/oracle/crates/bitcoin-oracle-node/README.md

-# Bitcoin Oracle Indexer
+# Bitcoin Oracle Node

-An indexer service that monitors the Bitcoin Oracle contract on NEAR Protocol and processes relevant events.
+A node service that monitors the Bitcoin Oracle contract on NEAR Protocol and processes relevant events.

 ## Environment Variables